alvarobcprado/re_state_action/README.md

 ),
 ```

-If we eed only to listen to the actions, we can use the [ReActionListener] widget.
+If we need only to listen to the actions, we can use the [ReActionListener] widget.

 ```dart
 ReActionListener<ShowSnackbarAction>(